willywdev/willywdev/README.md

 \
 My name is Willy, i'm currently in the 🐟 neueFische Bootcamp.
 \
-I'm interested in all kinds of Tech, spending time with my friends or playing fetch with my cats.
+I'm interested in all kinds of Tech, spending time with my friends or playing catch with my cats.

 ![Alt Text](/giphy-downsized-large.gif)